 Christel Wiinblad was born in 1980 in Svendborg, Denmark.
 In Danish, she has published four collections of poetry; 49 Forelskelser (2008), Min lillebror - en morgen i himlen, ihvertfald i det grønne (2008), Det ligner en sorg (2011) and Sommerlys (2013), and three novels; Prolog (2011), Ingen åbner (2012) and De elskende (2014).
-Her 2008 collection My Little Brother will be published for the first time in English by Valley Press in February 2020, in a translation by Malene Engelund.
+Her 2008 collection My Little Brother was published for the first time in English by Valley Press in February 2020, in a translation by Malene Engelund.

 A Poetry Book Society Recommended Translation for Spring 2020.